dcdpr/did-btcr2/chapters/CRUD-Operations.md

 1. Set `proofOptions.proofPurpose` to `capabilityInvocation`.
 1. Set `proofOptions.capability` to `rootCapability.id`.
 1. Set `proofOptions.capabilityAction` to `Write`.
-1. Set `cryptosuite` to the result of executing the Cryptosuite Instantiation algorithm from the [BIP340 Data Integrity specification](https://dcdpr.github.io/data-integrity-schnorr-secp256k1) passing in
+1. Set `cryptosuite` to the result of executing the [Instantiate Cryptosuite](https://dcdpr.github.io/data-integrity-schnorr-secp256k1/#instantiate-cruptosuite) algorithm from ::[BIP340]::, passing in `proofOptions`.
-   `proofOptions`.
-1. Set `btc1Update` to the result of executing the [Add Proof](https://www.w3.org/TR/vc-data-integrity/#add-proof) algorithm from VC Data Integrity passing `unsecuredBtc1Update` as the input document, `cryptosuite`, and the set of `proofOptions`.
+1. Set `btc1Update` to the result of executing the [Add Proof](https://www.w3.org/TR/vc-data-integrity/#add-proof) algorithm from ::[VC-DATA-INTEGRITY]:: passing `unsecuredBtc1Update` as the input document, `cryptosuite`, and the set of `proofOptions`.
 1. Return `btc1Update`.